dnlbowers/battleships/TESTING.md

     * ***Issue Found:***
         * When it came to the computer player's turn, it offered me the choice to place the ship on the board manually.
     * ***Causes:***
-        * The interrupter could not distinguish a difference between the intended AI player and the intended human player.
+        * The interpreter could not distinguish a difference between the intended AI player and the intended human player.
     * ***Solution Found:***
-        * By adding an if statement in the Player innit method, I could set the call of the board class to start with the auto set up as default when the name "computer" was added as in string into the objects constructor call.
+        * By adding an if statement in the Player init method, I could set the call of the board class to start with the auto set up as default when the name "computer" was added as in string into the objects constructor call.
         * The downside to this was that the app could be broken easily by the player entering their name as "computer."
             * This was then resolved within the Game class method "name_input."
 I added a conditional statement that printed a tongue-in-cheek reason why the human player could not also be called "computer".
-It did occur to me that I could have also added a variable into the innit called human_player as a boolean; however, I preferred my final solution to add an element of personality to a classical game.
+It did occur to me that I could have also added a variable into the init called human_player as a boolean; however, I preferred my final solution to add an element of personality to a classical game.

 1. **Intended Outcome:** - recognizing the non-human player and skipping the manual ship placement.
     * ***Issue Found:***
         * When initializing the computer player, the app was still offering the choice to place the computer's ships manually.
     * ***Causes:***
-        * Originally, I used an *args parameter to past in the list of occupied coordinates.
-The auto-placement was passed in after the *args parameter and added to the list past with the *args parameter.
+        * Originally, I used an *args parameter to pass in the list of occupied coordinates.
+The auto-placement was passed in after the *args parameter and added to the list passed with the *args parameter.
         * I later discovered this was an incorrect use of *args, and despite the first fix below working, the real issue was that the function was reading the first parameter as "self".
     * ***Solution Found***
         * The first solution was to move the *args to the last passed parameter, which worked but was an improper use of *args.
         * I later realized that the interrupter read the first parameter as "self".
 Removing the *args and adding "self " as the first parameter worked as the final resolution for the method function.

-        *
-1. **intended outcome** - Search through a list of occupied tiles when placing ship and return a boolean value to indicate whether or not the passed value already exited.
+1. **Intended Outcome** - Search through a list of occupied tiles when placing a ship and return a boolean value to indicate whether or not the passed guess has been used before.
    * ***Issue Found:***
         * My statements to read the lists containing the already occupied tiles were failing to work correctly.
     * ***Causes:***